HofmannZ/cnvm/README.md

 #### $ cnvm upgrade

 Upgrades binaries and downloads the latest cardano config files.
-Optionally downloads the latest snapshot and patches for P2P.
-Version defaults to `1.35.3`, use:
+Optionally downloads the latest snapshot.
+Version defaults to `8.9.3`, use:

 ```sh
 cnvm upgrade